-17 Query Support for PC using Web Interface
+17 Query Support for PC using Web Interface (FHGIGD, UNIVLEEDS)

-17.1 User/Web Interface
+17.1 User/Web Interface (FHGIGD)

-The demonstrator web interface provides the possibility to query the AXDB-Server for information about the available multi-media content.
-The AXDB server provides a powerful query language that is too complex to be handled by an end user in this case.
+The demonstrator web interface provides the possibility to query the AXDB Query Support for information about the available multi-media content.
+The AXDB Query Support provides a powerful query language that is too complex to be handled by an end user in this case.
 For this purpose the AXMEDIS specification defines the simplified query language schema.
-The user/web interface therefore creates a request based on this language schema, which is processed by the Query Support for Distribution Channels module as described in the next section.
+The user/web interface therefore creates a request based on this language schema, which is processed by the Simple Query Web Service as described in the next section.

 After the server has evaluated the user request and returned the results, the demo client presents a list of matching content to the user.
 The user then chooses the content she/he wants to see or goes back to enter another query.
-If the user requests content, this request is delegated to the Programme and Publication Tools module, which prepares the content, based on the determined AXOID.
+If the user requests content, this request is delegated to the Programme and Publication Tool (PnP) module, which prepares the content if it is not yet available in the right format using the AXMEDIS Content Processing (AXCP) engine, based on the determined AXOID.